-The 2017 application cycle is over.
-Any students interested in applying to join the lab in 2018 are encouraged to contact us.
+The 2018 graduate application cycle is over.
+Any students interested in applying to join the lab in 2019 are encouraged to contact us.
 See below.

 Our lab adopts a comparative and integrative approach to research.
 Incoming graduate students could pursue lab or field-based research, or a combination of both.
 We approach research questions from multiple levels of biological organization: from genomics/transcriptomics, cellular metabolic physiology, and whole-organism behaviour, physiology, and ecology.
 Interested students are encouraged to read some of the recent papers on the Lab's publications page to learn more.

 The Welch Lab is part of the University of Toronto, the top research university in Canada and number 16 in the world according to US News and World Report.
 The Welch Lab supervises students in both the Cell & Systems Biology and Ecology & Evolultionary Biology graduate programs at the University of Toronto.
 These are funded positions.
 Students are not expected to have external fellowship support (e.g. NSERC PGS/CGS) though they are strongly encouraged to seek such support.

 Applicants are expected to be proficient communicators and should ideally have some research experience.
 Experience in related subdisciplines (physiology, behavioural ecology, molecular biology) is preferred.
 Applications are submitted through the School of Graduate Studies.
 See the applications pages on the Cell & Systems Biology or Ecology & Evolutionary Biology sites for more info.
 In addition, interested students are strongly encouraged to contact me by e-mail.
 E-mails should include a CV/resume, a sample of their scientific writing, an unofficial copy of their transcript, and the names and contact information for two references.

 The Welch Lab is recruiting undergraduate field research assistants.